 FACE THE ISSUES

 In 2017, Chen was tapped to host the new television show Face the Issues.
-A talk show-style news journal, Face the Issues seeks replace talking points with robust conversations and debates on issues and their merit.
-The show launched in March 2018 in the Philadelphia market and is broadcast today in a four-state region.
+A talk show news journal, Face the Issues retains the long-form interview style and replaces talking points with robust conversations and debates on the ideas and their practical implications.
+The show launched in March 2018 in the Philadelphia market, expanded to the Central Pennsylvania market in 2020, and is broadcast today in a four-state region and to a national audience online.

-In March 2020, Chen released his first book, Thirteen Minutes: Winning, Losing, and Living as Taught by the 2016 Election (Opus Publishing, Politics & Prose).
+In March 2020, Chen released his first book, Thirteen Minutes: Winning, Losing, and Living as Taught by the 2016 Election (Opus Publishing).
 Reflecting on the 2016 presidential campaign, Chen shares never-before heard stories and illustrates five life lessons for politics and for life.
+Chen is also the author of the forthcoming book E Pluribus Unum: The Scope of Church and State in American Liberal Democracy (Kendall Hunt), which is set for a Fall 2021 release.

 Chen is active in his home church and sits on the Host Committee for Lehigh Valley Cru, having previously served on the board of the Lehigh Valley Prayer Breakfast.
 He teaches financial courses for the community, having previously served as a financial advisor with a Fortune 500 financial services firm and a recruiter for a Fortune 500 medical services company.
 He is a member of the Pennsylvania State Society of Washington, D.C., the Texas State Society, and the National Academy for Television Arts and Sciences.